Amyloidosis care at Mayo Clinic

 Advanced diagnosis and treatment

 Amyloidosis is a rare disease that can be difficult to diagnose.
 Mayo Clinic specialists use the latest technology, such as mass spectrometry and specialized imaging, to pinpoint the type of amyloidosis you have.
-That information is important in determining the most effective treatment for you.
+That information is important in deciding the most effective treatment for you.

 Expertise and rankings

-Hematologists at Mayo Clinic are consistently recognized by external organizations for providing outstanding patient care.
+Hematologists at Mayo Clinic consistently are recognized by external organizations for providing outstanding patient care.
 These endorsements reinforce our commitment to providing expert, whole-person care to everyone who needs healing.

-Every year, Mayo Clinic specialists treat more than 2,500 people with amyloidosis.
+Every year, Mayo Clinic specialists treat more than 3,200 people with amyloidosis.

 Learn more about the expertise and rankings of Mayo Clinic's: